 Different species of hardwoods can be used to create tables in a huge array of different colors, shades, textures, and grains.
 Like all organic materials, however, wood that isn’t properly treated is prone to degradation and age.
 And even while aged, vintage-look wood is trendy, tables that are warping, splintering, and going gray probably won’t create the look you’re going for.
 Whether you want a stain that brings out the depths of the wood or want to keep the natural look, a low-sheen topcoat preserves the unique beauty of every table.

-Our goal is to create wood tables that are high-quality and built to last in every aspect.
-In addition to preventing fading color, protective topcoat is the first line of defense against damage.
+Our goal is to create restaurant furniture pieces that are high-quality and built to last in every aspect.
+In addition to preventing fading color, our protective topcoat is the first line of defense against damage.
 Bumps, scratches, and dents can ruin the look of a table just as easily as weathering, and our topcoat pulls double duty by resisting physical damage, too.

 Solid wood table tops can be stylish pieces for any restaurant, but trendiness isn’t the only goal: food safety, easy care, and a natural, timeless look are just as important.
 Our durable and highly-resistant topcoat gives our customers the confidence they need to love their wood tables.